KraXen72/shira/README.md

 ## New Features
 - Soundcloud support
+- Downloading of non-music youtube videos as music supported (more info below)
 - Added more cli options
 - WebUI based on WebSockers (WIP/alpha)
 - GUI to crop thumbnail for non-music videos (planned)